 How to Remove Scuff Marks on Wood Floors

 Hey there, friend!
 If you’ve ever walked across your beautiful wood floors and noticed those pesky scuff marks staring back at you, you know how frustrating they can be.
 They’re like little blemishes on an otherwise perfect canvas.
 I’ve been there, trust me—spending hours trying to figure out how to make my floors look pristine again.
 Whether it’s from shoes, furniture, or an overenthusiastic pet, scuff marks seem to appear out of nowhere.
 But don’t worry!
-I’ve spent years experimenting with different methods to remove scuff marks from wood floors, and I’m excited to share what I’ve learned with you.
+I’ve spent years experimenting with different methods to remove scuff marks from wood floors (and if sap is your actual problem rather than scuffs, here’s our guide to getting sap off wood floors instead), and I’m excited to share what I’ve learned with you.
 In this guide, I’ll walk you through practical, tried-and-true ways to get rid of those marks while keeping your wood floors safe and stunning.
 Let’s dive in and bring back that showroom shine!

 What Are Scuff Marks and Why Do They Happen?